BattletechModders/RogueTech/Core/CustomActivatableEquipment/Readme.txt

-	if this field is set components from other locations can't be target for this statistic effect works for passive and activatable effects (not working for auras, abilities and weapon impact/on-fire effects) Location:"{current}" means location where component is installed "Custom":{
+	if this field is set components from other locations can't be target for this statistic effect works for passive and activatable effects (not working for auras, abilities and weapon impact/on-fire effects) Location:"{current}" means location where component is installed Location:"{above}" means location where component is installed and only one nearest component placed in location above current is affected.
+	"Custom":{
 		"Category" : [ {"CategoryID" : "Activatable"}, {"CategoryID" : "MASC"}],
 		"ActivatableComponent":{